elastic/universal-profiling-documentation/features.md

 From the landing page, you can get an overview of the entirety of your data, and slice and dice into more detailed sections of your fleet by using filtering queries in the search bar.
-You can apply both time-based filters and property filters, inspecting more narrow portions of data and drilling down into how much various parts of your infrastructure consume CPU usage over time.
+You can apply both time-based filters and property filters, inspecting more narrow portions of data and drilling down into how much various parts of your infrastructure consume CPU over time.

-See [filtering](TODO) for more details on how to slice data, and [differential views](TODO) to know how to compare two time ranges to detect performance improvements or regressions.
+See [filtering](#filtering) for more details on how to slice data, and [differential views](#differential-views) to understand how to compare two time ranges to detect performance improvements or regressions.

 #### Premise on debug symbols